-From the coast path, a rough path leads down to a narrow cutting through the side of the cliffs, beyond which the path is covered with piles of loose slate with sheer drops to the side.
-To minimise the risk of being splattered over the rocks below, a rope is required which can be attached to these posts.
+A small parking area with space for approximately 10 cars is at Pwll Deri (Grid Ref : SM893386 / Lat : 52.0059°N, Lon : 5.0706°W).
+From here take the coastal path northwards to its lowest point behind the beach.
+A salebrous path then leads down to a narrow cutting through the side of the cliffs, beyond which the path is covered with piles of loose slate with sheer drops to the side.
+To minimise the risk of being splattered over the rocks below, a rope is required from this point.